kayr/ezy-query/README.md

 }
 ```

 Convert Your Sql Query To A Queryable Java API/Code.. think of A Queryable View In Your Code Using Java

-No more writing sql queries in your code or using string concatenation to build your sql queries.
+You don't have to write your sql queries in your code or use string concatenation to build your sql queries.
 This will work for most sql queries in the
 format `SELECT ...
 FROM ...
 WHERE ...
 JOIN ...
 ORDER BY ...
 LIMIT ...
 OFFSET ...`
 You do not have to worry about Sql Injection as the query is generated dynamically parameterized.